 The marker method is pretty much foolproof, unless you’re finicky about marking the bottom of your shoes (that no one will ever see… ever).

 One thing to note when replacing bike cleats: they aren’t going to behave exactly like your old cleats.

 Accept this and make adjustments accordingly.
 If you have a huge event coming up, the night before is not a good time to replace your cleats.
-Allow a few easy rides to get things sorted – 100–150 miles should be sufficient if all other things stay in the same.
+Allow a few easy rides to get things sorted – 100 to 150 miles should be sufficient if all other things stay in the same.

 The (three) axis of power

-Mounting cycle cleats requires attention to all three axes/planes: fore/aft (sagittal), float (transverse), and angular (frontal).
+Mounting cleats to cycling shoes requires attention to all three axis/planes: fore/aft (sagittal), float (transverse), and angular (frontal).